jaffamonkey/hugo-serif-theme/exampleSite/content/services/quality-engineering.md

 summary: "Bringing quality to all aspects of a project, bringing quality assurance and testing to the SDLC, from design to production."
 ---

-If you are trying to `shift left`, I can help bring testing earlier and more frequently, into the design and development cycles.
+If you are trying to shift left, I can help bring testing earlier and more frequently, into the design and development cycles.

 Startups make up the bulk of clients, and I enjoy working with that kind of vibe.
-But I can cater for in corporatons and SME's too.
+But I can cater for in corporations and SME's.
 I am adept at delivering quality to the tightest of timescales.

 ## How does it work?